 An experienced Orlando religious visa attorney from the Immigration Division of NeJame Law can assist you with your efforts to obtain a religious visa.
 Our Central Florida religious workers visa attorney can answer your questions and evaluate your circumstances in your efforts to obtain an R-1 Visa.

 - A religious worker is a person who for the past two years has been a member of a religious denomination which has a bona fide nonprofit, religious organization in the United States; and who has been carrying on the vocation, professional work, or other work described below, continuously for the past two years; and seeks to enter the U.S. to work solely:

 - As a minister of that denomination

 - In a professional capacity in a religious vocation or occupation for that organization

 - In a religious vocation or occupation for the organization or its nonprofit affiliate

 Contact our US Immigration Lawyers if you Need an R-1 Visa

 Contact the Immigration Division of our AV rated Law Firm at 407-245-1232 if you are interested in applying for an R-1 Visa.
-You may also e-mail us or fill out our online form and we will contact you shortly.
+You may also fill out our online form or send us an e-mail at Immigration@NeJameLaw.com.
 Our experienced immigration lawyers at NeJame Law will be honored to assist you with all of your immigration needs.